adi90x/rancher-active-proxy/README.md

 If your container exposes multiple ports, Rancher Active Proxy will use `rap.port` label, then use the expose port if there is only one port exposed, or default to `DEFAULT_PORT` environmental variable ( which is set by default to `80` ).
 Or you can try your hand at the Advanced `rap.host` syntax.

+### Special ByPass for Let's Encrypt

+If your container use its own letsencrypt process to get some certificates Set `rap.le_bypass` to `true` to add a location to the http server block to forward `/.well-known/acme-certificate/` to upstream through http instead of redirect it to https

 ### Advanced `rap.host` syntax

 Using the Advanced `rap.host` syntax you can specify multiple host names to each go to their own backend port.
 Basically provides support for `rap.host`, `rap.port`, and `rap.proto` all in one field.

 For example, given the following: